dms-viz/dms-viz-docs/visualizing-data/web-tool-api/index.md

 ## Protein Configuration

 **`dms-viz`** provides a handful of ways to navigate and customize the 3D protein structure.
-You can find these options under the `Protein Configuration` tab in the sidemenu.
+You can find these options under the `Protein Configuration` tab in the side menu.

 <div align="center">
   <img src="/assets/protein-options.png" alt="Protein Options" />